-Comprehensive Eye Exam
+Comprehensive Eye Exam in Las Vegas, NV

 What to Expect at a Comprehensive Eye Exam

 Dr. Ellen Merkin will talk to you about vision or eye health problems you may be having, your overall health, medications you’re currently taking, and any work-related or environmental situations which could affect your vision and eye health.
-Your doctor will also ask you whether there’s a history of eye diseases in your family, as some eye diseases have a genetic component.
+She will also ask you whether there’s a history of eye diseases in your family, as some eye diseases have a genetic component.

 Your visual acuity, which is your clarity or sharpness of vision, will be measured at 20 feet using the Snellen chart.